-Student may withdraw from a course by the established deadline.
-To withdraw from a course, students must inform their instructor, receive approval from their advisor, and file a Withdrawal Form with the registrar.
-Withdrawals must be requested in writing and be thoroughly documented for submission to the academic dean.
-Students who withdraw from a course receive no credit hours and the hours attempted are not computed into their GPA.
+A student may withdraw from a course by the established deadline on the academic calendar.
+To withdraw from a course, a student must inform their instructor, receive approval from their advisor, and file a Withdrawal Form with the registrar's office.
+A student who withdraws from a course receives no credit hours and the hours attempted are not computed into their GPA.
 Failure to complete the formal withdrawal process by the established deadline will result in a failing grade.
-Students withdrawing from more than four (4) credit hours of courses in a single semester may be automatically placed on academic probation.
+An undergraduate student withdrawing from more than four (4) credit hours of courses in a single semester may be automatically placed on academic probation.